The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Dilation of -distinguished -contractions

 \begin{cor} Every strict $\Gamma$-contraction on a finite-dimensional Hilbert space admits a $\Gamma$-distinguished $\Gamma$-unitary dilation. \end{cor}

 \begin{proof} Let $(S, P)$ be a strict $\Gamma$-contraction on a finite-dimensional space $\mathcal{H}$ and let $F$ be the fundamental operator of $(S, P)$.
 By Lemma 4.2 in \cite{PalShalit1} and Proposition 4.3 \cite{PalShalit1}, we have that $(S^*, P^*)$ is a pure $\Gamma$-contraction and $\omega(F)<1$.
-It follows from Theorem \ref{thm8.8} that $(S, P)$ dilates to a $\Gamma$-distinguished $\Gamma$-unitary.
+It follows from Theorem \ref{thm8.8} that $(S, P)$ dilates to a $\Gamma$-distinguished $\Gamma$-unitary. \end{proof} We conclude this article here.
+A sequel of this article dealing more with minimal dilation of toral contractions and $\Gamma$-distinguished $\Gamma$-contractions will appear soon.